The Power Of Sleep: What You Didn’t Know

 Get A Good Night’s Sleep

-We all need it, but how does our bodies know when its time for sleep?
-According to John Hopkins sleep expert Mark Wu, our external light and darkness cues us into a cycle of alertness or drowsiness.
+We all need sleep, but how does our body know when?
+John Hopkins sleep expert Mark Wu says our body uses light and darkness to know when to be awake or sleep.

 How Much Sleep Do I Need?

 Your body knows best.
-If you feel worn down after a strenuous physical activity or feeling under the weather, then it’s time to extra rest and listen to your inner voice!
+If you feel tired after working hard or feeling sick, it’s time to rest more.
+Listen to what your body is telling you!

 10 Health Benefits of Quality Sleep